Marisha Ray

-Marisha Ray Huber (born May 10, 1989) is an American voice actress, host, producer, and creative director.
-She is best known for her roles as herself and her characters Keyleth, Beauregard, and Laudna on the Dungeons & Dragons web series Critical Role.
-In video games, she most notably voiced Margaret in Persona 4 Arena Ultimax and Persona Q, Laura S. Arseid in The Legend of Heroes: Trails of Cold Steel series, and Miranda in Metal Gear: Survive.
+Marisha Ray Huber is an American voice actress, host, producer, and creative director.
+She is best known for portraying herself and characters Keyleth, Beauregard, Laudna and Murray on the Dungeons & Dragons web series Critical Role.
+Her video game voice roles include Margaret in Persona 4 Arena Ultimax and Persona Q, Laura S. Arseid in The Legend of Heroes: Trails of Cold Steel series, Miranda in Metal Gear: Survive, and Effie in Fire Emblem Heroes.